Pink Quill Plant Care Tips: The Tillandsia with Big Bloom

 Good, bright natural light is best for you Pink Quill Plant.
 An east or west exposure fits that bill.
 You want it in this light to bring on the flowering & keep the plant happy for the long run.
 Be sure to avoid any strong, direct sun as the plant will burn baby burn.

 This 1 doesn’t need a lot.
 The best way to water yours is to spray it once or twice a week, depending on how dry your conditions are.

 I usually don’t fertilize my bromeliads or air plants, maybe once a year if I feel they need it.
-In nature this plant gets it moisture & nutrients through the foliage, not the soil.
+In nature, this plant gets its moisture & nutrients through the foliage, not the soil.
 For this reason, it’s best to spray the fertilizer onto the foliage & the surface of the growing medium.

 Pink Quill Plants for sale – this gives you a better idea as to how they flower.

 Warm or cool, the Pink Quill Plant isn’t too fussy.
 If you’re comfortable in your home, it’ll be too.
 1 thing to note: they do like good air circulation.

 The Pink Quill Plant, because it’s epiphytic like other bromeliads, needs to have excellent drainage.
 It’ll do well in either orchid bark or cymbidium mix.
 I’ve also used a mix of orchid bark & coco coir.